rickegdoerf/rickegdorf/README.md

 ## API Field Definitions Generated from Unit Test Field Descriptor JSON Files

 The following example shows how I partnered with Engineering to implement a highly efficient and collaborative methodology that generated accurate, real-time API documenation at code deployment.
-API field definitions are coded into the unit test field descriptor JSON file.
-Technical Writing and Engineering teams are required pull request approvers, which ensures collaboration and accurate documentation.
+API field definitions were coded into the unit test field descriptor JSON file.
+Technical Writing and Engineering teams were required pull request approvers, which ensured collaboration and accurate documentation.

 **Sample Unit Test Descriptor File**